dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 114 =
+* Fixed issue where click the customizer icon on the first square box would open up the 404 video tab

 = 113 =
 * Minor adjustmen for cell phone when using keyboard accessibility, outline got cut off
+* In customizer and issue with the menu not floating properly and an accident with absolute positioning happened
+* Fixed customizer option that never got updated to the newer customizer code
+* Fixed an issue where the customizer would display
+* excerpt_length, excerpt_more no longer target admin section, only front page
+* removed some code that was commented out
+* Author URI changed to the correct link

 = 112 =
 * Had a second Text domain in style.css